annakins/Katana/README.md

 </div></p>

-# The next update will be on Nexus Mods unless otherwise stated.
+# The next update will be on Nexus Mods unless necessary.

 ### Table of Contents